krb5/krb5/doc/admin/conf_files/kdc_conf.rst

 **pkinit_kdc_ocsp**
     Specifies the location of the KDC's OCSP.

-**pkinit_mapping_file**
-    Specifies the name of the ACL pkinit mapping file.
-This file maps principals to the certificates that they can use.

 **pkinit_pool**
     Specifies the location of intermediate certificates which may be used by the KDC to complete the trust chain between a client's